WORDS BY SOPHIE HENDERSON

 Later, I visited their exhibition ‘Fashion to the people!
 From constructivism to design’ and the numerous exhibitions that had the Bakst’s sketches for the Dyagilev’s ballets.

 How would you describe street style fashion?
 Do you have any styling tips for core outfit pieces during winter in St. Petersburg?

 It really doesn’t matter how you dress and what your style is.
 Although, you always have to have a pair of shoes like Dr. Martens to withstand the cold, snow and rainy weather.

 I wear shoes with a chunky sole, a coat that is wind-resistant and a vest underneath my coat to stay warm.
 I have to keep my ears warm and I’ve been wearing balaclavas for the past few years.

 What are some of the best boutiques in St. Petersburg?

-In terms of architecture, my favourite place is the Au Pont Rouge, which is an art nouveau masterpiece on the Moyka river embankment.
-It is located in the former Esders and Sheifals shopping centre where the emperor’s family would go shopping.
+In terms of architecture, my favorite place is the Au Pont Rouge, which is an art nouveau masterpiece on the Moyka river embankment.
+It is located in the former Esders and Sheifals shopping center where the emperor’s family would go shopping.